Distributed Leadership at ECTA

 There are six core infrastructure areas of responsibility.
 Leadership team members lead those infrastructure areas based on their expertise.

-- Organizational Structure, Professional Development, and Teaming (Thomas McGhee and Christina Kasprzak)
+Organizational Structure, Professional Development, and Teaming: Thomas McGhee

 To implement this model successfully, the ECTA team has established clear roles and responsibilities, confirmed decision-making processes, and created a structure to include all aspects of the work.
 Topic teams, work groups, and core infrastructure teams continue to carry out their work with their respective leaders and teams.
 Individuals are trusted and empowered to continue to make clear and transparent decisions within their domains, relying on staff and leadership for input.